Surgical and Ablative Treatments for Chronic Headaches - CAM 701135

 Section Summary: Migraine Headache

 Three RCTs have evaluated surgical deactivation of headache trigger sites.
-One RCT was double-blind and sham-controlled and the other two did not use a sham control or blinded patients.
+One RCT was double-blind and sham-controlled and the other 2 did not use a sham control or blinded patients.
 All 3 reported statistically significantly better outcomes at 12 months in patients who received decompression surgery for migraine headache than the control intervention.
-However, the trials were subject to methodologic limitations (e.g., variability in surgical procedures, the potential use of cointerventions, issues related to patient selection, outcome validation and measurement).
+However, the trials were subject to methodologic limitations (eg, variability in surgical procedures, the potential use of cointerventions, issues related to patient selection, outcome validation and measurement).
 In addition, in 2 trials patients were unblinded and findings subject to the placebo effect.
-Furthermore, all 3 were single-center and two were conducted by the same research group headed by the inventor of the procedure.
+Furthermore, all 3 were single-center and 2 were conducted by the same research group headed by the inventor of the procedure.
 Additional multicenter and sham-controlled randomized studies are needed.

 Non-Migraine Headache